-Williams College requires at least 32 semester courses plus 4 Winter Study courses to graduate with a bachelor's degree.
+Williams College requires at least 32 semester courses plus 4 Winter Study courses to complete a bachelor's degree.

-Williams does accept transfer credits.
-Williams does not offer classes during the summer.
+Williams accepts transfer credits.
+Many students like to take classes in the summer, to earn extra credits.
+However, Williams does not offer classes during the summer.

-Around 96% of students who started college at Williams complete all the credits required within six years.
+NOTE: Around 94% of students who start college at Williams finish the requirements for graduation within six years.